Raised Beds Versus Rows

-To improve any soil for planting, mix three to four inches of organic material into the soil to one and one-half feet.
-Known as double digging, this process can quickly improve drainage, encourage plant roots to grow deeper and improve soil aeration.
-Organic material will hold moisture and, as it is broken down in the soil, release nitrogen which helps beneficial organisms that live in soil.
+To improve any soil for planting, mix into the soil to one and one-half feet.
+This process can quickly improve drainage, encourage plant roots to grow deeper and improve soil aeration.
+Organic material will hold moisture and, as it is broken down in the soil, release nitrogen and help beneficial organisms that live in soil.

 For heavy, clay soils, or soils with poor drainage, raised beds are the answer.
 Raised beds save space, drain faster, heat up earlier in the spring, and save water by keeping it where the plants are growing.
-Also, because gardeners walk around rather than on the raised beds, the soils are kept loose.
+Also, because gardeners walk around raised beds rather than on the soil, the soils are kept loose.

 Raised beds offer other advantages.
 They are more comfortable to work on than row plantings and can be designed to be accessible from a wheelchair.
 Raised beds can offer a solution to gardeners with small yards and limited spaces.